ata6502/DemoApps/README.md

 ## Simple Scene

 This is the first version of this app.
 For now, it's called "Simple Scene" but in the source code the project has the name SceneWithSkull.
-The reason is that the app is going to laod a skull mesh form a file and display it on the screen.
+A reason is that the app is going to load a skull mesh form a file and display it on the screen.

 * The `DrawIndexed` method draws multiple objects by using a separate world matrix for each object.